 The reward for the miner

-What do I need to mine bitcoins?
+What do I need to mine bitcoin?

-What Bitcoin's v0.2 enabled was the development of specialized machines for computing: the ASICs.
+What Bitcoin's vXNUMX enabled was the development of specialized machines for computing: the ASICs.
 Basically, an ASIC is a specialized computer that has many processors.
 The computational power of each of these systems is much greater and left mining using graphics cards completely obsolete.
-Although an ASIC cannot serve us as a normal PC, they can perfectly execute the necessary instructions to carry out mining, in an extremely efficient way.
+Although an ASIC cannot serve us as a normal PC, it they can perfectly execute the necessary instructions to carry out mining, in an extremely efficient way.